ashok7077/ashok7077/resume.md

 **Professional Experience**

-**Project: MVNOC**

-Role: Cloud Engineer
+**Project 4: MVNO**\
+**Cloud Engineer**\

-*SP Software Pvt Ltd | Jan 2023 – Present*
+SP Software Pvt Ltd | Nov 2023 – Present

-- Designed and implemented scalable, secure, and high-availability AWS infrastructures using CloudFormation and Terraform.
+- Designed and implemented scalable, secure, and high-availability AWS infrastructures using CloudFormation.
 - Configured and monitored Site-to-Site VPN tunnels with static routing and enforced strict security policies.
+- Configured Site-to-Site VPN, VPC peering, and transit gateway routing to ensure seamless communication between multi-region VPCs.
 - Automated CI/CD pipelines using Jenkins and Ansible, streamlining application deployments.
 - Deployed and secured MongoDB in private EC2 environments with remote access configurations.
-- Developed AI-driven monitoring solutions for RP-MVNO tunnels using n8n, improving response times.
+- Developed AI-driven monitoring solutions for Client On-Premise to AWS tunnels using n8n, improving response times.
 - Introduced containerized application solutions using Docker, enhancing portability and scalability.
-- Conducted regular system audits and implemented robust disaster recovery solutions.
 - Managed Snowflake user roles and permissions to ensure secure and efficient data access.
-- Designed and implemented Snowflake data access strategies aligned with business requirements.
-- Built a connection between AWS S3 and Snowflake using IAM policies and transferred data between Snowflake stages and AWS S3.
-- Created alarms for errors in Lambda functions by setting up metric filters and monitoring with CloudWatch alarms.
-- Configured alarms for EC2 CPU utilization to proactively manage instance performance.
-- Designed and monitored CloudWatch alarms for AWS SIP gateways, ensuring high availability and error detection.
+- Created CloudWatch alarms to monitor Lambda errors, SIP gateway issues, and EC2 CPU utilization.
+- Configured security groups and implemented IP whitelisting to restrict access to critical resources.

-**Project: Jaimax**
+**Project 3: Jaimax**

-Role: Associate Cloud Engineer\
+**Associate Cloud Engineer**\
-*SP Software Pvt Ltd | Nov 2022 – Jan 2023*
+SP Software Pvt Ltd | Jan 2023 – Nov 2023

 - Designed and deployed a secure and scalable cloud infrastructure on AWS within a 3-month timeline.
 - Migrated large datasets from legacy systems to AWS S3, enabling seamless access and management.
 - Configured IAM policies and security groups to ensure data and application security.
-- Optimized resource utilization, achieving a 40% reduction in operational costs by analyzing usage patterns and rightsizing instances.
+- Optimized resource utilization, achieving a 40% reduction in operational costs by analyzing usage patterns.
-- Designed and deployed a secure and scalable web application infrastructure using AWS EC2 instances.
-- Migrated the MongoDB on-premises database to a secure AWS EC2 instance, ensuring seamless integration and data availability.
+- Migrated MongoDB on-premises databases to AWS EC2 instances, ensuring seamless integration.
-Configured and implemented a Load Balancer to distribute web application traffic efficiently across multiple instances.
-- Set up domain forwarding in the Application Load Balancer for optimized URL routing.
-Routed domain traffic from the registered domain to the Application Load Balancer using Amazon Route 53, improving accessibility and reliability.
-- Reduced operational costs by analyzing usage metrics and rightsizing EC2 instances based on actual utilization.

-**Project: Chatbot Developer**

-Role: Associate Cloud Engineer
+- Configured Load Balancers and routed domain traffic using Amazon Route 53 for optimized performance.
+- Monitored application performance and implemented CloudWatch alarms for enhanced reliability.

+**Project 2: SmartPort Chatbot**\
+**Associate Cloud Engineer**\
-*SP Software Pvt Ltd | Nov 2022 – Aug 2023*
+SP Software Pvt Ltd | Nov 2022 – Jan 2023

-- Designed and deployed chatbots for porting requests using AWS Lex, integrating slot-filling functionality with DynamoDB for real-time data updates.
+- Designed and deployed chatbots for porting requests using AWS Lex with slot-filling functionality integrated into DynamoDB.
 - Created interactive voice assistant web pages leveraging VAPI SDK for speech and event handling.
 - Integrated AWS Lambda for API validations and Step Functions for workflow orchestration.
-- Managed deployments on Apache servers and set up comprehensive logging and monitoring systems via CloudWatch.
-- Created a knowledge base with custom data sets for chatbot responses.
-- Enabled sentiment analysis to improve the chatbot's understanding of user emotions.
-- Deployed the chatbot on AWS S3 and CloudFront, ensuring scalability and low-latency user access.
+- Deployed and monitored chatbot solutions on AWS S3 and CloudFront for scalability and low-latency access.
 - Enhanced chatbot workflows by implementing real-time intent management and fallback scenarios.
+- Built a knowledge base in Amazon Bedrock by integrating it with data stored in S3.
+- Monitored Lambda functions and set up CloudWatch alarms to trigger SNS topics in case of errors.
+- Automated daily backup of Lambda function code from the development environment for recovery purposes.
+- Implemented automated scheduling of Lambda functions using Amazon EventBridge, ensuring smooth orchestration of event-driven workflows across multiple services.

-**Project: RMS**
+**Project 1: RMS**

-Role: Associate Cloud Engineer\
+**Associate Cloud Engineer**\
-*SP Software Pvt Ltd | May 2022 – Nov 2022*
+SP Software Pvt Ltd | May 2022 – Nov 2022

-- Managed AWS infrastructure, including EC2 instance provisioning, IAM policy creation, and security group configurations.
+- Managed AWS infrastructure, including EC2 provisioning, IAM policy creation, and security group configurations.
+- Implemented CI/CD pipelines using GitHub Actions, automated the creation of Docker images, and deployed applications using containerized Docker images.
 - Automated infrastructure deployment using Ansible playbooks, reducing setup time by 50%.
-- Modified infrastructure to match utilization levels, optimizing costs by downsizing instances where applicable.
-- Provided training to interns and clients on AWS services, DevOps tools, and cloud migration strategies.
 - Conducted infrastructure scaling to support high-demand applications, ensuring 99.9% availability.
+- Collaborated with teams to design cloud-native architectures and mentored interns on AWS best practices, DevOps workflows, and database migration strategies.